Kitchen Budapest

 KiBu connects corporate demands with creative supplies, theoretic bias of academic education with tools of the maker culture, talented young people with professional support, global innovation with situated, everyday use.
 KiBu worked within a network of media labs and bears established contacts with the local universities.

-KiBu is a place where ideas come alive.
-Material instantiations of great ideas are the first steps in the making: via 24 hour hackathons, pressure cooking sessions they try and test methodologies, concepts, objects, services.
-KiBu has a well-equipped workshop area to enable wide-ranging projects to be manufactured, programmed or constructed from 3D printers to strong server parks to run high fidelity renders.
-The prototypes are publicized at Demo Day, the biannual showcase event.
+KiBu is a space dedicated to developing and testing new ideas.
+Through events such as 24-hour hackathons and intensive workshop sessions, participants experiment with methodologies, concepts, products and services.
+The facility includes a workshop with equipment that supports a wide range of projects, from 3D printing to high-fidelity rendering tasks.
+Prototypes created during this events are presented at Demo Day, the organization's biannual showcase event.